Created by eurotrack webdesign 11/03/12 © Ely & District Model Railway Club 2012

 Peter Bruff who formerly worked for the E. C. R. and was the engineer for the E. U. R. was also appointed as the engineer for the I. and B. R..
 The contract for the Ipswich to Bury line was awarded to Thomas Brassey the well-

 Frederick Barnes of Ipswich was an architect, who like Wood had been articled and trained under Sidney Smirke architect of the British Museum.
 Barnes was born in Hackney in 1814 and educated at Christ’s Hospital School, where his father was a master.
 The design contract for the majority of intermediate stations, (Bramford) Clayden, Needham, Stowmarket, (Haughley Road), Elmswell and Thurston was awarded to Frederick Barnes.
 It is not known whether the timber structure at Bramford or the station building at Haughley Road were Barnes designs, although the later station on the line from Ipswich to Norwich at Haughley Junction about 1 mile away certainly was.
+I have not been able to establish who was the building contractor for the Thurston station buildings.
 The Bury and Suffolk and Yarmouth Chronicle of Wednesday 9th September 1846 stated that the tender meeting of the I & BR for the construction of Thurston and Needham station buildings had been postponed from Thursday 10th September until Tuesday 15th September 1846.
 A note in The Builder magazine Oct 3 1846 said that the contract for the Thurston station buildings had been awarded to a Mr Reed for the sum of £3753.

 As work on construction of the line continued, one night in January 1846 near Norton, a temporary stable built of faggots and thatch belonging to Robert Sallis a sub contractor to Brassey, burnt down.
 Fortunately Sallis and his wife and children escaped from an adjoining hut, but five horses and a weeks supply of food for his workers were lost.
 He was then described as destitute and his loss estimated at £125.
 A collection throughout the region raised £117 on his behalf.